madsklitgaard/demo-repo/README.md

 # Demo repo

-This is a test repo for learning Git and GitHub
+This is a test repo for learning Git and GitHub!